Portadown

-Although Portadown can trace its origins to the early 17th century Plantation of Ulster, it was not until the Victorian era and the arrival of the railway that it became a major town.
-It earned the nickname "hub of the North" due to it being a major railway junction; where the Great Northern Railway's line diverged for Belfast, Dublin, Armagh and Derry.
-In the 19th and 20th centuries Portadown was also a major centre for the production of textiles (mainly linen).
+Although Portadown was founded during the early 17th century English Plantation of Ulster, it was not until the Victorian era and the arrival of the railway that it developed as a major town.
+It earned the nickname "hub of the North" because it was a major railway junction; here the Great Northern Railway's line diverged for Belfast, Dublin, Armagh and Derry.
+In the 19th and 20th centuries, Portadown was also a major centre for the production of textiles (mainly linen).

-Portadown is the site of the long-running Drumcree dispute, over yearly marches by the Protestant Orange Order through the Catholic part of the town, which often sparked violence and protests.
-In the 1990s, the dispute escalated and prompted a massive security operation, drawing worldwide attention to Portadown.
+Portadown is the site of the long-running Drumcree dispute.
+Catholics have protested the yearly marches through a majority Catholic part of town by the Protestant Orange Order, who are celebrating the 1690 victory over King James II (a Catholic) by William of Orange at the Battle of the Boyne.
+Often violence and protests have been sparked by this event.
+In the 1990s, the dispute escalated and the government responded with a massive security operation, drawing worldwide attention to Portadown.

 History

 Early history and Plantation of Ulster

 The Portadown area had long been populated by Irish Gaels.

-At the beginning of the 1600s, it lay within the district of Clancann (Clann Chana), which was part of the larger territory of Oneilland (Uí Nialláin).
-This district was named after the dominant local clan—the McCanns (Mac Cana)—who had been in the area since before the 13th century.
+At the beginning of the 1600s, this area was within the district of Clancann (Clann Chana), which was part of the larger territory of Oneilland (Uí Nialláin).
+This district was named after the dominant local clan—the McCanns (Mac Cana)—who had occupied the area since before the 13th century.
 The McCanns were then a vassal sept of the O'Neills (Uí Néill).
 On the eastern banks of the River Bann was the district of Clanbrasil (Clann Bhreasail).

 The town's name comes from the Irish Port a' Dúnáin (or, more formally, Port an Dúnáin), meaning the port or landing place of the small fort.
 This was likely a fort of the McCanns.

-From 1594 until 1603, the O'Neills and an alliance of other clans fought in the Nine Years' War against the Tudor conquest of Ireland.
-This ended in defeat for the Irish clans, and much of their land was seized and redistributed by the Crown.
+From 1594 until 1603, the O'Neills and an alliance of other clans fought in the Nine Years' War against the English Tudor conquest of Ireland.
+This ended in defeat for the Irish clans, and the Crown seized and redistributed much of their land.

 In 1608, King James VI and I began the Plantation of Ulster – the organised colonisation of the region by Protestant settlers from Britain, known as 'planters'.

 In 1610, as part of the Plantation, the lands of Portadown were granted to William Powell.
 In 1611, he sold his grant of land to Reverend Richard Rolleston, who in turn sold it in two portions to Richard Cope and Michael Obins.
 Obins built a large Elizabethan-style mansion for himself and his family, and a number of houses nearby for English tenants.
-This mansion was in the area of the present-day Woodside estate, and today's People's Park was part of its grounds.
-The park is now bounded on either side by Obins Street and Castle Street, both of which are references to "Obin's Castle".
-In 1631, Obins was granted a licence for a "fair and market", which led to the building of the first bridge across the River Bann shortly thereafter.
+This mansion was in the area of the present-day Woodside estate.

+The present-day People's Park was part of its grounds.
+The park is now bounded on either side by Obins Street and Castle Street, both of which are references to "Obins' Castle".
+In 1631, Obins was granted a licence for a "fair and market".
+He built the first bridge across the River Bann shortly thereafter.